csci338/fall2024/pages/_assignments/lab03.md

 $ git commit -m "add README.md to the repository"
 ```

 What do you see?
-After you commit this, let's check the state of the
+After you commit this, let's check the state of the repository.

-repository.
+> 1.3.
 What do you see?
+Copy the output to your `answers.md` file.
+{:.blockquote-no-margin}

 Now that our repository has history, let's explore that history.
 To do
 that, we use the `log` subcommand.